BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 3 - The Living World 1e7fda674d698045bb7bc73eb46dd9da.md

 ### 2. The Jhummy - *The Food*

 - Function: Livestock
 - Appearance: The Jhummy were selectively bred the way humans bred wolves into thousands of sub-species of dogs.
-However, the Jhummy were bred into species that would have different nutritional values and evolve into every avenue of taste and texture imaginable.
+However, the Jhummy were bred into thousands of sub-species that would have different nutritional values and evolve into every avenue of taste and texture imaginable.
 - Traits: All castes would eat this species as a diet.
-With The Drudgelings feeding off only the least favorable cuts, and the other classes getting different qualities depending on their evolutionary caste ranking.
+With The Drudgelings feeding off only the least favorable varieties, and the other classes getting different qualities depending on their evolutionary caste ranking.
 - Life Cycle: Born in breeding, farming and lab facilities, and slaughtered in a processing factory by Halvons

 The Jhummy originally lacked sentience, but some were later bred into specific breeds that were fully self-aware and understood their role - this sentience was seen as a special “flavor profile” by the Valarti Apex Elite.
-There was something special to them about a fine dining menu at a top of the line luxury restaurant where a menu read “This steak is the finest cut from a Jhummy who wrote many books pondering life as a philosopher..”
+There was something special to them about a fine dining menu at a top of the line luxury restaurant where a menu read “This steak is the finest cut from a Jhummy who lived as a philosopher, writing many books pondering life.”
+Of course, these special Jhummy *knew* they were livestock.

 ![elbombus_a_fantasy_beast_creature_that_is_like_a_goat_buffalo_h_d72dbd33-921e-41eb-8602-2454de5f1255.png](Chapter%203%20-%20The%20Living%20World/elbombus_a_fantasy_beast_creature_that_is_like_a_goat_buffalo_h_d72dbd33-921e-41eb-8602-2454de5f1255.png)